kaifox/client-server-demo/README.md

 #### Maven

 Important note:
-> The included pom files are generated from the gradle dependencies.
-Please never edit the poms by hand,
+> The included pom files are NOT automatically generated from the gradle dependencies.
-> but change the build.gradle files and regenerate the pom files using
+> Instead, they have to be kept in sync manually.
+To bootstrap big changes in deps, the
+> 'updatePom' task can be used, which will create files 'pom-generated.xml', from which
+> can then be copied by hand into pom.xml.

 ```
 ./gradlew updatePom
 ```

+(Originally, the plan was to generate the full poms, without any manual editing.
+However, this turned out to be too much effort to set up properly ... therefore this intermediate solution.)
 ##### running with maven

 To run the server using maven, from the command line, one has to change into the server